vuer13/Health-Tracker/README.md

 - As a User, I want to be able to create food items that has the number of calories and the food groups involved
 - As a User, I want to add multiple food items to a list of food items and a list containing the food group it is part of
 - As a User, I want to be able to create exercies with the number of calories it burns
-- As a User, I want to add multiple amounts of exercises to a list of exercies
+- As a User, I want to add multiple exercises to a list of exercies
 - As a User, I want to set a daily calorie goal that I have to reach
 - As a User, I want to view the total amount of calories consumed and burned, and the difference between the two
 - As a User, I want to view the amount of calories required to reach the goal set for the day